OpenESignForms/framework8_14_3/README-DEV.md

 1. Decide were you would like your Eclipse workspace to be located.
     * This project contains multiple modules and uses configurations that might clash with your existing projects, using a separate workspace is recommended.
     * Eclipse Oxygen is recommended, different versions may treat formatting rules differently.
+Yozons used Eclipse 2022-06 (4.24.0).
     * If you are using Windows, you may wish to keep the workspace path reasonably short (e.g. `C:\dev\<workspaceName>`) to avoid problems with too long file paths.
 1. Start Eclipse with your chosen workspace and set up [workspace preferences](#workspace-preferences).
 1. Clone the repository within your selected workspace using Eclipse's clone wizard, using your favorite Git tool, or in command-line running